ArvinCorotana/ML-project-Template/README.md

 inference.py: Handles prediction workflows.
 This may include batch prediction on large datasets, real-time inference APIs, or interactive prediction interfaces depending on the intended use.

+### Notebooks
+These serve a specific prupose in the ML workflow of exploration of the dataset, prototyping and communication.
+They are perfect for understanding the data, trying new approaches and sharing insights with stakeholders.
+However, they should never contain production logic or be part of the deployment pipeline.

+Notebook management requires discipline.
+Clear outputs before commiting to version control to avoid merge conflicts and repo bloat.
+Use descriptive names that explain what the notebook investigates.
+Make sure to add markdown cells that explain the thinking process not just code.

+Remeber the notebooks are for documenting the thought process and investigations.
+When you discover something valuable in a notebook, you need to immediately extract the logic into a proper module with tests and documentation.

+### Source Pipelines
+The src/pipelines/ directory contains the reusable, production-ready ML code organised into logical pipelines.
+This is where the notebook exploration becomes robust, testable, production code.

+training_pipeline.py: Orchestrates the complete model training process.
+Pulls together data loading, preprocessing, feature engineering, model training, evaulation and artifcant persistance.
+The pipeline should be configurable through config files and should handle errors with comprehensive logging.
+It should also resume from checkpoints for long-running training jobs